For showtimes, click here.

 1. Sinatra on the story.

-“When I read the script, I though this is a great piece of work and it’s going to be tough to do."
+“When I read the script, I thought this is a great piece of work, and it’s going to be tough to do."

 2. Sinatra on prepping for the role.

 “I got permission to watch a kid who was in the dryout position in a padded cell...
 They were drying him out, and he was trying to knock the walls down.
 I watched through a peephole, even though it was against the law.
 The poor kid was out of his head.
 I couldn’t handle it.
 To see the actual thing was scary, but it helped me when we started shooting.
 I knew what I wanted to do.”